Section III: 1980’s – 2017 (Department, Centers and Labs)

 Recruited to be department chair from the University of Illinois in 2003, Prof. David C. Munson, Jr. stepped down in 2006 to become Dean of the College of Engineering at Michigan.
 Prof. Munson had put a great emphasis on undergraduate education and departmental climate.

 When Brian E. Gilchrist was appointed Interim Chair in 2006, the year the computer science faculty moved into the Bob and Betty Beyster Building, the computer science faculty again wanted to raise the issue of departmental organization.
-The most recent organizational changes didn’t go far enough in granting them the independence they needed to reach their goals in visibility, national standing, and self-government.
+The most recent organizational changes didn’t go far enough in granting them the independence they needed to reach their goals in visibility, national standing, and self-governance.

 In 2008, after much discussion, even greater autonomy was granted between the two divisions, but the department remained intact.
 As a compromise structure, each division would have its own chair of equal standing and with independent budgets.
 The two division chairs together make decisions that impact the entire department.
 The first Chairs of the two divisions were Khalil Najafi, Peter and Evelyn Fuss Chair of Electrical and Computer Engineering and Schlumberger Professor of Engineering, and Farnam Jahanian, both appointed in 2008.
 Prof. Najafi is currently serving his second term as Chair of ECE.